Your Accessible Guide to Sonoma County, California: Hotels, Things to Do, and Restaurants

 Wine tasting here is not just scenic—it’s often surprisingly accessible.
 Many wineries feature spacious patios, step-free entry, and welcoming staff ready to help however they can.

-Nature lovers can find their happy place in Sonoma.
+Nature lovers can find their happy place in Sonoma County.
 From coastal beaches to peaceful trails under towering trees, the outdoor spaces here are surprisingly accommodating.

 • Armstrong Redwoods State Natural Reserve: The Pioneer Nature Trail is a flat, shaded loop under ancient redwoods—ideal for a slow roll and photo ops.